Find out why the squat might be the key to staying independent—and the best way to do them for your body.

 Keeping your eyes forward, chest up, and heels planted, push your hips back to lower into a squat.
-Make sure your knees track over your ankles and don’t cave inward (it helps to think about pushing them out slightly).
+Make sure your knees track over your ankles and don’t cave inward—it helps to think about pushing your knees out slightly.
 Reach your arms straight out from your shoulders to help counterbalance.
 Once you squat as far as comfortable, push through your heels to return to standing.

 Step #3: Check in With Your Body